ctrl-A-del-specs/benefits-claims/README.md

 Users can provide feedback on the relevance and accuracy of the answers, which is stored in the database to continually improve the system.

-We implemented a RAG flow using 3 search engines as knowledge base for indexing and retrieving documents - Minsearch, Elasticsearch(Text) and Elasticsearch(Vectorsearch).
-We also setup a LLM (ChatGpt4o), connected it to our knowledge using a prompt and queried the system.
-The code implementation for the RAG flow is at [benefit-claims](benefits-claims/notebooks/benefit-claims.ipynb).

 Note to run the elasticsearch,we used a docker container using this code:
 `bash